 Students own copyrights in the works that they create, even for class assignments.
 A student may be required to share their work in certain contexts (e.g., submitting copies to instructors, presenting in class, etc.) as a condition of participation in a course (see the relevant University policy), but no one has a blanket right to reuse student works without their permission.
 Student works should be treated with the same respect shown to works by other authors.

 Class notes and recordings

-Students do not usually own a copyright in their class notes or recordings of class sessions; these are derivative works based on the material presented by instructors.
-University policy states that students may not share these materials publicly without the permission of the instructor.
+Students do not usually own a copyright in recordings of class sessions, or in notes that closely resemble a transcription of the class session or information presented in readings or other course materials.
+These are derivative works based on the material presented by instructors, or on the course materials.
+Students may conceivably own a partial copyright in notes where the student has made significant original creative contributions.
+Regardless of specifics of ownership, University policy states that students may not share these materials publicly without the permission of the instructor.